sophietenhoor/book/book/lecture1/other_elements.md

 	$$

 ## Derivation using SymPy
-We can make use of software like SymPy to do the calculations in this derivation:
+We can make use of software like SymPy, as we did before in [](sympy-ode) to do the calculations in this derivation:

 ```{code-cell} ipython3
 :tags: [thebe-remove-input-init]